junxit/us-congress-bills-115/metadata.md

 - 2017-06-06 — Rule provides for consideration of H.R.
 2213 with 1 hour of general debate.
 Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
 Measure will be considered read.
 A specified amendment is in order.
 - 2017-06-06 — The House Committee on Rules reported an original measure, H. Rept.
 115-162, by Ms. Cheney.
 - 2017-06-06 — The House Committee on Rules reported an original measure, H. Rept.
 115-162, by Ms. Cheney.
+- 2017-06-07 — Considered as privileged matter. (consideration: CR H4660-4664)
+- 2017-06-07 — Considered as unfinished business. (consideration: CR H4671-4672)
+- 2017-06-07 — DEBATE - The House proceeded with one hour of debate on H. Res.
+374.
+- 2017-06-07 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-06-07 — On agreeing to the resolution Agreed to by recorded vote: 231 - 185 (Roll no. 289). (text: CR H4660)
+- 2017-06-07 — On ordering the previous question Agreed to by the Yeas and Nays: 228 - 189 (Roll no. 288). (consideration: CR H4671)
+- 2017-06-07 — POSTPONED PROCEEDINGS - At the conclusion of debate on H. Res.
+374, the Chair put the question on ordering the previous question, and by voice vote announced that the ayes had prevailed.
+Mr. Hastings demanded the yeas and nays, and the Chair postponed further proceedings on the question of ordering the previous question until later in the legislative day.
+- 2017-06-07 — Passed/agreed to in House: On agreeing to the resolution Agreed to by recorded vote: 231 - 185 (Roll no. 289).(text: CR H4660)